MuhammadAnwarBadat/GRIP-TSF-Task-06/README.md

 ## Conclusion

 This project demonstrates the use of a Decision Tree Algorithm to classify iris flowers based on their features.
 The visualization of the Decision Tree provides insights into the decision-making process of the classifier.
 You can further analyze the tree for insights and adapt the code for similar classification tasks.

----

-You can create a README.md file in your GitHub repository and paste this content to provide an explanation of your project and how to use it.